atayuksel97/WFSample/docs/docfx_project/articles/considerations.md

 After defining a consideration, you can add it to actions of a Behavior asset.
 To add considerations to actions

 - Implement a consideration in a class.
-For example create a HungerConsideration.cs file and implement `HungerConsideration` inside it like this.
-The example code is posted below.
-- Select the desired agent behavior asset and open the Wise Feline window at *Window>NoOpArmy>Wise Feline*.
+- Select the desired behavior asset and double click on it to open its editor.
 - Select the action which you want to add the consideration to by clicking on it.
-You might need to select the appropriate action set first.
-- Now in the considerations list for the action click Add Consideration and from the context menu choose `HungerConsideration`
+- Now in the considerations list for the action click Add Consideration and from the context menu choose the implemented consideration.
 - Set the curve and the parameters of the consideration as you desire.

 The consideration can be defined like this in C++: